david618/Simulator/README.md

 Used to test sending data directly to Elasticsearch from a file.

-### com.esri.simulator.FeatureLayerSink
+### com.esri.simulator.FeatureLayerMon

-$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.FeatureLayerSink
+$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.FeatureLayerMon
-Usage: FeatureLayerSink &lt;Feature-Layer&gt; (&lt;Seconds-Between-Samples&gt; Default 5 seconds)
+Usage: FeatureLayerMon &lt;Feature-Layer&gt; (&lt;Seconds-Between-Samples&gt; Default 5 seconds)

 Example:

-$ java -cp Simulator.jar com.esri.simulator.FeatureLayerSink http://dj52web.westus.cloudapp.azure.com/arcgis/rest/services/Hosted/FAA-Stream/FeatureServer/0
+$ java -cp Simulator.jar com.esri.simulator.FeatureLayerMon http://dj52web.westus.cloudapp.azure.com/arcgis/rest/services/Hosted/FAA-Stream/FeatureServer/0

 - The code counts the number of features from the Feature-Layer
 - If no count change is detected it will wait
 - Each time change is detected a sample is added and output to the screen
 - After count stops increasing; least-square fit is used to calculate the rate of change
 - Results are printed to the screen

+### com.esri.simulator.ElasticIndexMon
+Monitors a Elasticsearch Index count and measures and reports rate of change in count.

+### com.esri.simulator.KafkaTopicMon
+Monitors a Kafka Topic count and measures and reports rate of change in count.

 ### com.esri.simulator.TcpSink